Part 1: Some Popular Bars in Madrid

 Page Content

-This article gives details about how to find some great bars in Madrid.
+This page gives details about how to find bars in Madrid.
 There are also tips about what to wear, and insider information on what to drink, depending on where you are.
 You'll also see how to find each bar, and there's a rough guide to prices.

 The Different Styles Of Bars in Madrid